Tag: garden

 Sweet Life.

+This will be short and (so) sweet.
 This week my parents came to Chicago to party.
 Yes, it included late night conversations, a walk around the Point, delicious food, and laughter.
 More than anything, it included love.
-Parents, grandparents, children, spouses, and grandchildren… so much love flowing between, amongst, and around.
+Parents, grandparents, children, spouses, and grandchildren… so much

 Fruits of one’s labor